There are a number of employment opportunities in the Office of Residential Education available for students and professionals alike.

 - Your interview time will be assigned to you and will be with representatives of conference services staff.

-- Notifications of hire will occur towards the beginning of April.
+- Notifications of hire will occur towards the end of April.

 - Commit yourself to the job.
 All positions typically work 20-40 hours per week with evening and weekend hours.
 This job must be your first priority in the summer.
 Often, student employees will be asked to work overtime.